micropython/micropython/CONTRIBUTING.md

 ## Building CircuitPython: Getting started with C

-The CircuitPython core is implemented mostly in C, along with some "frozen" Python modules that provide commonly needed functionality.
-Some C code, like the Python virtual machine (VM), is shared between all supported development boards.
-Other code is specific to a family of microcontrollers (ports) or to individual boards.

-If you want to add suport for new boards, add features to the core, fix bugs in the core, or compile with special options (perhaps to make a debug build with UART logging), you will need to install a development environment with build tools.
+The CircuitPython core is implemented mostly in C. If you want to add suport for new boards, add features to the core, fix bugs in the core, or compile with special options (perhaps to make a debug build with UART logging), you will need to install a development environment with build tools.

 Build Documentation: